JHUDMC/Manual/ResourceGuides.md

 3. Turn on the VR computer.
 The `dmcgamer` account should log in automatically.
 4. Take the Vive wireless headset from the wall.
 Plug the USB-A/USB-A cable from the battery pack to the wireless receiver and press the power button on top of the battery pack.
 The green LED on the headset's wireless receiver should start blinking.
 5. Start the `VIVE Wireless` app (shortcut on the Desktop) and make sure it's connected to the headset.
 Please note that the headset must be a few feet away from the wireless receiver perched on the top of the TV in order to register as connected.
-6. Secure the battery pack to your belt or place it securely in your pocket.
+6. Clip the battery pack to your belt or place it securely in your pocket.
 7. Start `SteamVR` app (shortcut on the Desktop).
 The app's indicators show the connection between the headset, the room sensors, and the two controllers.
 Press the button on each controller to turn it on.
 8. Launch your games from SteamVR!